Researchers from MIT have designed a quantum-dot spectrometer that is small enough to function within a smartphone, enabling portable light analysis.

-On the other hand, quantum dots’ absorption properties are well known and very stable.
-“If we can rely on these properties, it is possible to create applications that will have a greater impact in the relative short term,” Bao says.
+On the other hand, quantum dots’ absorption properties are well-known and very stable.
+“If we can rely on these properties, it is possible to create applications that will have a greater impact in the relatively short term,” Bao says.

 The new quantum dot spectrometer deploys hundreds of quantum dot materials that each filter a specific set of wavelengths of light.
 The quantum dot filters are printed into a thin film and placed on top of a photodetector such as the charge-coupled devices (CCDs) found in cellphone cameras.

 The researchers created an algorithm that analyzes the percentage of photons absorbed by each filter, then recombines the information from each one to calculate the intensity and wavelength of the original rays of light.

 The more quantum dot materials there are, the more wavelengths can be covered and the higher resolution can be obtained.
 In this case, the researchers used about 200 types of quantum dots spread over a range of about 300 nanometers.
 With more dots, such spectrometers could be designed to cover an even wider range of light frequencies.

 “Bawendi and Bao showed a beautiful way to exploit the controlled optical absorption of semiconductor quantum dots for miniature spectrometers.
 They demonstrate a spectrometer that is not only small, but also with high throughput and high spectral resolution, which has never been achieved before,” says Feng Wang, an associate professor of physics at the University of California at Berkeley who was not involved in the research.